jxjo/AirfoilEditor/README.md

 On of the major views on an airfoil in the Airfoil Editor is the curvature of the airfoils surface.
 It allows a quick assessment of the surface quality and to detect artefacts like a 'spoiler' at the trailing edge which is quite common.

-As the curvature changes from very high values at the leading edge to very low values towards the trailing edge, a logarithmic scale can be applied in the diagram to improve overview.

 ![Curvature](images/Curvature.png "Screenshot of Curvature")